jrdnbradford/Dict-File-Utils/README.md

 # Dict-File-Utils
-***Repo in progress*** that provides functions for manipulating and editing dictionary-like text files.
+Repo that provides functions for manipulating and editing dictionary-like text files.

 ## Contributing
 Issues that request new features/changes are welcomed.
 Do not initiate pull requests.